mvolkmann/blog/src/swift/Fastlane.md

 1. From the `fastlane` subdirectory enter `bundle exec fastlane screenshots`.
    Supposedly this runs faster than just entering `fastlane screenshots`.
-   This generates a lot of output and takes about {n} minutes to complete.
+   This generates a lot of output and takes several minutes to complete.
+1. The produced screenshot `.png` files will be in `fastlane/screenshots` directory.
 1. An HTML file that displays all the screenshots will open in your default web browser.
-1. The produced screenshot `.png` files will be in `fastlane/screenshots` directory.
+   For me this page does not display any of the screenshots even though they are created in the `fastline/screenshots` directory.

 ## Running Tests